Social Enterprise Conference

 It's been more than a decade since this site first appeared on the WWW.
 The SOCIAL ENTERPRISE CLUB is still very active at Harvard Business School.
 The mission is still to inspire, educate, and connect leaders who will create social change in the world.
 To expound on that:HBS’s mission is to educate leaders who make a difference in the world.
 The school clearly recognizes that business and social issues are highly intertwined, but sometimes in the classroom it can feel like we talk about each of them in a vacuum.
 The Social Enterprise Club is here to help bridge that gap and enable students to explore ways in which business can be leveraged for social good, both within the social/public sector and outside of it.
 We hope that this will have an impact not only on the students of HBS, but on all of the communities that they are a part of after they graduate.

 Relevant: I learned about the SOCIAL ENTERPRISE CONFERENCE 2019 in a rather round about way.
 My neighbor's son was injured unloading a commercial vessel in a Louisiana port and she thought she may have to go down there to help.
-I had done some freelance work for an online legal website service and one of the partners practiced in multiple cities in LA.
+I had done some freelance work for an online legal website service and one of the partners practiced in multiple cities in LA as maritime lawyers.
 Their main site was Gordon-Elias.com and I quickly found their Louisiana site.
 She put her son in touch with them and they helped him get back on his feet.
 He was able to convince her that he would fully recover after some needed physical therapy, and convinced her not to come down - he would come and visit her.
 She was so happy to know he was ok.
 During our celebratory dinner she mentioned that she would be attending the SOCIAL ENTERPRISE CONFERENCE 2019.
 A friend was one of the keynote speakers.
 I decided to follow the competition.
 In February 2019, the HBS New Venture Competition received 48 entries to the Social Enterprise Track, from student teams across Harvard University.
 As of April 12 student and alumni finalist teams competed in the Finale of the 22nd annual HBS New Venture Competition (NVC).
 The four finalists were announced:

 Gramhal - Unlocks post-harvest services of storage, credit, and market linkage for smallholder farmers.